Skip to Content

 Plants utilizing this photosynthesis mechanism have fewer stomata that remain closed during the day and open at night.
 Stomata are cellular structures on leaf surfaces that exchange water and carbon dioxide/oxygen between plants and the environment.

 By having their stomata closed during the day, the plant can limit the process of evapotranspiration.
-At night, when the stomata open, carbon dioxide collects and diffuses into the plant’s mesophyll cells.
+When the stomata open at night, carbon dioxide collects and diffuses into the plant’s mesophyll cells.
 Once taken in, this CO2 is stored in vacuoles as four-carbon acid malate.

 It is important to note that this CO2 is usually concentrated around photosynthesis enzymes (RuBPCase), making it most efficient.